Settings

 Incorrect settings made on this page can result in your server no longer booting correctly, so caution is advised.

-On the Settings page you can change basic settings concerning your server operations.
+You can change basic settings concerning your server operations under Settings.

 1. Boot Order

-To change the boot sequence, simply drag the available media sources into the desired order using drag and drop (dragging with the left mouse button pressed) and then confirm this selection by clicking Save.
+To change the boot sequence, simply drag the available media sources into the desired order using drag and drop (dragging with the left mouse button pressed) and then confirm your selection by clicking Save and OK.

 2. CPU Topology

-CPU Topology allows you to configure how the processor should be presented to the server by our host system.
+Here, you can configure how the processor should be presented to the server by our host system.

-The drop-down field Socket count allows you to define the number of physical sockets that are to be emulated, and the drop-down field Core per Socket count can be used to define the number of cores each socket should have.
+The Sockets slider allows you to define the number of physical sockets that are to be emulated, and the Cores per Socket slider allows you to define the number of cores each socket should have.
 It is not possible to define a combination with which a customer would have more or fewer CPU cores than contractually agreed upon.

 This setting should only be used if you have a specific need, such as some operating systems or applications having licensing agreements dependent on the socket and/or core count.
 In such situations, this setting can be useful, but the average user should avoid making changes here.

-In this section, you can select the keyboard layout for the VNC console (Screen).
-To do so, click on the selection box and select your desired layout. de, for example, would allow you to use the German keyboard layout.
-For this change to be applied, the server must be completely stopped once and then manually restarted.
-When you have made your selection, confirm it by clicking Save.
+Here, you can select the keyboard layout for the VNC console (Screen).
+To do so, click the selection box and select your desired layout. de, for example, would allow you to use the German keyboard layout.

-You may change this behavior by clicking on the slider and then confirming your selection by clicking Save.
+You may change this behavior by activating the slider and confirming your selection by clicking OK.

 Was this article helpful?